canonical/kafka-operator/docs/how-to/h-upgrade.md

 Charm upgrades allow admin to upgrade both operator code (e.g. the revision used by the charm) and/or the workload version.
 Note that since the charm code pin a particular version of the workload, a charm upgrade may or may not involve also a workload version upgrade.
 In general, the following guide only applies for in-place upgrade that involve at most minor version upgrade of Kafka workload, e.g. between Kafka 3.4.x to 3.5.x.
 Major workload upgrades are generally **NOT SUPPORTED** and they should be carried out using out-of-place migrations.
 Please refer to the how-to guide about cluster migration [here](/t/charmed-kafka-how-to-cluster-migration/10951) for more information on how this can be achieved.

-We strongly recommend to **NOT** perform any other straordinary operations on the Kafka cluster, while upgrading.
+We strongly recommend to **NOT** perform any other extraordinary operations on the Kafka cluster, while upgrading.
 As an examples, these may be (but not limited) to the following:
 1. Adding or removing units
 2. Creating or destroying new relations
 3. Changes in workload configuration
 4. Upgrading other connected applications (e.g. Zookeeper)

-The concurrency with other operations is not supported and it can lead the cluster into unconsistent states.
+The concurrency with other operations is not supported, and it can lead the cluster into inconsistent states.

 ## Minor upgrade process overview